-Minimum credits: 61 Minimum cumulative GPA: 2.0 Minimum grades in all courses: 2.0 Minimum grade in BIO 253 and BIO 254: 2.5 Minimum Jackson College credits: 28
+Minimum cumulative GPA: 2.0 Minimum grades in all courses: 2.0

+Minimum grade in BIO 253 and BIO 254: 2.5

 It is highly recommended that chemistry be taken prior to Human Anatomy & Physiology (BIO 253 & 254).
 All sciences must be taken within the last eight years.
 Nursing courses MUST be taken in sequence.
 Students are required to take the NCLEX review course as part of the curriculum in order to graduate.
 An academic advisor must be consulted to apply to the program.
 The nursing program requirements are highly demanding and time consuming.
 Following admission, full-time employment is not recommended.